Life is busy.

 Ten minutes of hunting around for a lost chart is an unnecessary waste of time.
 The added frustration you experience will do nothing to help your practice session.

 Once you have a music stand, why not have your current guitar practice material permanently on it, along with your practice schedule?

 Have a metronome permanently on your stand too.
-For a nice affordable physical metronome I recommend a Seiko SQ50-V Quartz Metronome.
+For a nice affordable physical metronome I recommend the Seiko SQ50-V Quartz Metronome.

 Have a tuner permanently on your stand too so you don’t have to go rummaging in your gig-bag.
-My favourite is the fabulous TC Electronic PolyTune Clip.
+My favourite is the fabulous TC Electronic PolyTune Clip-on Tuner.

 When you move on to another area of guitar practice, file away the material you’ve just finished in a that’s folder organised into sections (technique, licks, theory, etc).